Noise sensitivity of percolation via differential inequalities: Discussion and sketch of proof

 Equation \eqref{eq:draft_cov} enables one to reduce the analysis of $\COV_t(g_n)$ to that of $\pi_n(t)$, and in the rest of this section we explain how to derive a precise expression of $\pi_n(t)$ up to constants.
 To this purpose, we rely on an approach inspired by Kesten's study of the near-critical four-arm event \cite{Kes87} (see also \cite{Wer07,Nol08}).
 A key idea is to apply again Margulis--Russo's formula to the four-arm probability, which gives rise to the following inequality for all $n \ge m \ge 1$ and $t \in [0,1]$:

-\begin{remark} By \eqref{eq:draft_fourarm}, the quantities $\pi_{m,n}(t)$ are monotonic in $t$ (even if the four-arm event is not monotomic), which is an helpful property that has no analogue in Kesten's approach. \end{remark} By quasi-multiplicativity (proven in \cite{GPS10} for noise sensitivity, see Section~\ref{sec:qm} for more details), we have $\pi_{m,n}(t) \asymp \frac{\pi_n(t)}{\pi_m(t)}$, and therefore \eqref{eq:draft_fourarm} can be thought of as a PDI (Partial Differential Inequality) of the two-variables function $(t,n) \mapsto \pi_n(t)$ defined in the domain $D=[0,1] \times \N^*$.
+\begin{remark} By \eqref{eq:draft_fourarm}, the quantities $\pi_{m,n}(t)$ are monotonic in $t$ (even if the four-arm event is not monotomic), which is a helpful property that has no analogue in Kesten's approach. \end{remark} By quasi-multiplicativity (proven in \cite{GPS10} for dynamical arm events, see Section~\ref{sec:qm} for more details), we have $\pi_{m,n}(t) \asymp \frac{\pi_n(t)}{\pi_m(t)}$, and therefore \eqref{eq:draft_fourarm} can be thought of as a PDI (Partial Differential Inequality) of the two-variable function $(t,n) \mapsto \pi_n(t)$ defined in the domain $D=[0,1] \times \N^*$.
 This function is known at the boundary of the domain:

 and we will use the PDI (together with other properties of this function) to compute it in the interior $D$.

 Recall that $\varepsilon_n = \frac{1}{n^2\alpha_n}$ and that $\ell(t)$ is the sensitivity length defined in \eqref{eq:sens_length}.
 In the study of the PDI \eqref{eq:draft_fourarm}, two domains appear naturally: the domains below and above the curve $t \mapsto \ell(t)=t^{-4/3}$ (see Figure~\ref{fig:curve}), where for simplicity we have assumed that $\alpha_n=n^{-5/4}$, which implies that $\varepsilon_n=n^{-3/4}$ and $\ell(t)=t^{-4/3}$.
 (This is of course not exactly true, but justified by the fact that Smirnov and Werner \cite{SW01} have proven that $\alpha_n = n^{-5/4+o(1)}$ for critical percolation on the hexagonal lattice.)